n1vux/articles/MAP/Malt/index.md

 > I replied that I had known that, but was pleased with the information anyway
 > since it would make the event all the more memorable.
-> Then I added that I hadjust realized I'd have had to remember it forever anyway,
+> Then I added that I had just realized I'd have had to remember it forever anyway,
 > since it was, after all, the first talk I'd ever given
 > that had received a standing libation.